patrickjuchli/basic-ftp/README.md

 [![Build Status](https://travis-ci.org/patrickjuchli/basic-ftp.svg?branch=master)](https://travis-ci.org/patrickjuchli/basic-ftp) [![npm version](https://img.shields.io/npm/v/basic-ftp.svg)](https://www.npmjs.com/package/basic-ftp)

-This is an FTP client for Node.js, it supports explicit FTPS over TLS.
+This is an FTP client for Node.js.
+It supports explicit FTPS over TLS, has a Promise-based API and can operate on whole directories.

 ## Goals

-Provide a foundation that covers the usual needs and make it possible to extend functionality.
+Provide a foundation that covers the usual needs.

 FTP is an old protocol, there are many features, quirks and server implementations.
 It's not a goal to support all of them.
-Instead, make it possible to extend behaviour without requiring a change in the library itself.
+Instead, the library should focus on being easy to read, tinker with and extend.

 ## Dependencies